saikat-samanta/saikat-samanta/README.md

 - 👋 Hi, I’m @saikat-samanta
 - 👀 I’m interested in React.js, React native, Nodejs, mongoDB, Postgres SQL, Redux...
-- 🌱 I’m currently learning Next.js...
+- 🌱 I’m currently learning Next.js and docker...
 - 💞️ I’m looking to collaborate on my next Next.js project
-- 📫 How to reach me: https://saikat.info/
+- 📫 How to reach me: https://github.com/saikat-samanta

 <!---
 saikat-samanta/saikat-samanta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.